 At night we will have plenty of time for conversations about the monastic life, the birth of a recluse movement, the charter of the monastery , talking donkeys, as well as other experiments.

-- night hike through the Judean Desert (about 20 kilometers both ways) at the full moon
+- night hike through the Judean Desert (about 12 kilometers) at the moon

 - meeting sunrise overlooking the monastery of Mar Saba